Harvey Tettlebaum, President

 Harvey has been a member of American Bar Association, Standing Committee on Election Law, 2009-2013; The Missouri Bar, Legislative Committee, chair, 2010-2011; Republican National Lawyers Association, president, 2003-2006; Republican National Convention, Rules Committee, 2000, 2004, 2008, 2012; and much more.

-Joanne Young, Vice President
+Tom Spencer, Vice President

 Joanne W. Young, Managing Partner of Kirstein & Young, PLLC, is engaged in commercial and federal regulatory law practice, with a focus on transportation.
 She represents businesses and individuals before U.S. Government agencies, Congress and the courts.
 She has been actively involved in a wide range of legal issues including licensing issues, enforcement, matters, criminal and civil antitrust issues, security, international privacy law, consumer protection issues, commercial transactions, legislative issues, arbitration, and litigation.